 Adam came to my school in second grade.
 He was born in Toronto, but lived in Augusta, Georgia for most of his childhood.
 Both of his parents were doctors.
 His mom was a pediatric surgeon and his dad was a podiatrist.
 He lived in Glenbrook, a wealthy neighborhood that bordered the Norvelt golf course.
 Adam had an air about him, a few ticks that kids thought were odd.
 He never let his shoes get wet when it rained; he would put plastic bags over his feet so the water didn’t soak his feet or splash mud up at his corduroy pants.
 His lunch always had to be made in such a way that his food didn’t touch, and he was adamant that his mother pack him peanut butter and jelly with the crust cut off and the sandwich sliced in half.
 In every room, he counted each door and each window, organizing them in his head by size and geometrical shape.
 Most kids called him weird and neurotic, or attributed his behaviors to the fact that his parents were doctors, and so he was naturally a germaphobe.
 They thought his particular nature of specificity was due to being an only child, but behind fidgeting hands and shaking legs was a deeper, more complex issue.
 His mother told me he had OCD.

 It’s strange to me that Adam, who by nature and by disorder categorized everything, was impossible to categorize.
-Alone, him and I weren’t bound to any specific interests or group.
-We moved fluidly like jelly floating up and down in a lava lamp.
+Alone, he and I weren’t bound to any specific interests or group.
+We moved fluidly, like jelly floating up and down in a lava lamp.
 We couldn’t be confined to one color like yellow or green.

 We were both placed in the Yellow Light Club, and each day we listened to ongoing stutters and mumbles as the other Yellow Lighters tried to read with as much eloquence and grace as the Green Lighters.
-From across the room, in our own yellow corner, Adam, I, and the other Yellow Lighters could hear the gurgling laughs coming from the Green Lighters as they listened to us trip and fall over every word.
+From across the room, we could hear the gurgling laughs coming from the Green Lighters as they listened to us trip and fall over every word.

 “You can’t even read Dr. Seuss yet,” some of the Green Lighters would say.
-“We’re already on to reading chapter books, and you babies can’t read a sentence without messing up,”
+“We’re already reading chapter books, and you babies can’t read a sentence without messing up,”

-We sulked for a while after that and went on reading strike.
+We sulked after that and went on a reading strike.
 We told our speech teacher, Ms. MacNamara, that we wouldn’t read ever again unless we were allowed to read chapter books like the Green Lighters.
 She told us we weren’t ready to read chapter books yet, and that the Green Lighters were just simply more advanced.

 “Well, how do you know we can’t do it unless we try?”
 Buddy McFeely asked with a finger stuck up his nose, digging for something.

 She was not.
-And so, with Adam and myself as the leaders, we went on strike.
-We were elected by the newly formed Council of the Yellow Republic for our outstanding exceptional reading and leadership abilities in the midst of oppressive adversity by the Green Light Club.
-Really, it was just because we were the only Yellow Lighters who were able to at least read The Hungry Hungry Caterpillar without throwing a frustrated tantrum, but neither of us were going to turn down the offer of leading a rebellion.
+And so, we went on strike.
+Adam and I were elected leaders by the newly formed Council of the Yellow Republic for our outstanding exceptional reading and leadership abilities in the midst of oppressive adversity by the Green Light Club.
+Really, it was just because we were the only Yellow Lighters who were able to at least read The Hungry Caterpillar without throwing a frustrated tantrum, but neither of us were going to turn down the offer of leading a rebellion.

 Our relationship was symbiotic.
 The two of us worked as a team to get what we wanted.
-Adam and I were able to convince the other Yellow Lighters to join the cause, and each day, we purposefully began to read slower and slower, an infuriating slower pace that reflected badly on Ms. MacNamara when the administrators came in to observe our progress.
-After lunch one day, we sat down at the kidney shaped table that Ms. MacNamara always met us at to begin our lessons, and as she sat down, she asked us to pull out our folders.
-We all out turned our empty book bags to show her we had no intentions of starting class unless we got what we demanded.
-She huffed and bit her lip, trying to keep from letting curse words spill from her tongue like molten lava.
-Without a word, she stood up and left our corner.
-She came back about five minutes later with arms weighted down by copies of Moby Dick she must have gotten from the Junior High School.
+Adam and I were able to convince the other Yellow Lighters to join the cause, and each day, we purposefully began to read more and more slowly, an infuriating snail’s pace that reflected badly on Ms. MacNamara when the administrators came to observe our progress.
+After lunch one day, we sat down at the kidney-shaped table where Ms. MacNamara began our lessons.
+As she sat down, she asked us to pull out our folders.
+We all opened our empty book bags to show her we had no intentions of starting class unless we got what we demanded.
+She huffed and bit her lip, trying to keep curse words from spilling off her tongue like molten lava.
+She stood in silence and left our corner.
+After about five minutes she returned, her arms weighted down by copies of Moby Dick she must have gotten from the Junior High School.
 She threw them down, panting and gritting her teeth.

 Eventually over the years, the Council of the Yellow Republic was disbanded, following the Moby Dick incident, and the Green Light Club and the Yellow Light Club joined to form one general class of readers.
 It’s not exactly what Adam, I, and the other Yellow Lighters wanted, but it was the best we could get, so we were content for a while.
 Every week we were given a new book to read as apart of the new, universal curriculum, and each week I fell behind.
 My eyes couldn’t trace the more complex words like they were supposed to.
-Instead, they bounced around, mixing certain letters with other and arranging words into a sort of jigsaw puzzle that I couldn’t seem to put together.
-All my years through elementary and middle school, I watched the other kids move onto harder lessons, leaving me still stuck on last week’s lesson, and the week before that, and the week before that.
+Instead, they bounced around, mixing certain letters with others and arranging words into a sort of jigsaw puzzle that wouldn’t fit together.
+I watched the other kids move on to harder lessons, leaving me still stuck on the one from last week, and the week before that, and the week before that.
 Even Adam moved on without me.

-My mom snapped, telling me to keep up and blaming my lackluster grades on a lack on ambition, while my 17 year old brother, Ethan, jeered from the sidelines.
+My mom snapped, telling me to keep up and blaming my lackluster grades on a lack on ambition, while my 17-year-old brother, Ethan, jeered from the sidelines.
 Ethan had an infuriatingly annoying way of digging under my skin like a tick and picking apart every insecurity that manifested itself into my psyche.
-He was never fully confrontational about his insults though.
-They slid off his tongue as backhanded compliments that would make me think for a second that I had gained his approval, but the moment I had realized the stinging reality of his comment, he had already gotten away with pawning off false hope to me.
-Ethan constantly called me a sissy, and each time my mom heard him say it, she would thwart him off and tell him to just leave me alone, but that didn’t keep him from making sly comments under his breath.
-I was determined to remove the tag of emasculation that Ethan branded on me.
+He was never fully confrontational about his insults; they slid off his tongue as backhanded compliments that would make me think for a second that I had gained his approval.
+But the moment I realized the stinging reality of his comments, he had already gotten away with pawning off false hope.
+Ethan constantly called me a sissy; each time my mom heard him say it, she would thwart him off and tell him to just leave me alone, but that didn’t keep him from making sly comments under his breath.
+I was determined to remove the tag of emasculation that Ethan branded me with.

 Adam and I were now in 8th grade.
-We’d both lost the baby fat that rounded our faces and hair began sprouting like weeds in placed we had always been completely bald.
-We sat in the cafeteria, monkey-like screams coming from the nearby lunch tables droned out in the background.
+We’d both lost the baby fat that rounded our faces, and hair began sprouting like weeds in places we had always been completely bald.
+We sat in the cafeteria, trying to ignore the drone of monkey-like screams coming from the nearby lunch tables.
 There was something on my mind that I wanted to tell him, but like reading out loud in 2nd grade, the words snagged on my tongue and refused to let go.
 I looked at him meticulously chewing his food.
 He always chewed 30 times before swallowing.
 He told me that he read in an article once that chewing 30 times makes you burn calories and that he was afraid of getting fat, but I think he really did it because he was afraid of choking.
 I was afraid of rejection, and I was scared to tell Adam the plan that would change our lives.

 Adam didn’t respond for at least 15 chews.
 An awkward silence set in, and fear climbed the walls of my lungs as I waited for him to finish chewing.
 I took in a sharp inhale, watching the last 15 chews in agony.